-WHEREFORE, Plaintiffs, individually and on behalf of the Class, demand a jury trial on all claims so triable and judgment as follows:
+WHEREFORE, Plaintiff, individually and on behalf of the Class, demands a jury trial on all claims so triable and judgment as follows:

-A. Certifying the proposed Classes, appointing Plaintiffs James Beyer and Wyatt Robinson as representatives of the No-Risk Promotion Class, the Signup Bonus Promotion Class, and the Targeted Underage User Class and appointing counsel for Plaintiffs as Class Counsel;
+- A. Certifying the proposed Classes, appointing Plaintiffs James Beyer, Collin Smothers, and Corey Davis as representatives of the No-Risk Promotion Class, appointing Plaintiff Corey Davis, Colin Smothers and Mateen Zafer as representatives of the Signup Bonus Promotion Class, appointing Plaintiff James Beyer as a representative of the Targeted Underage User Class and appointing counsel for Plaintiffs as Class Counsel; - B. Declaring that Defendants are financially responsible for notifying the Class Members of the pendency of this suit; - C. Declaring that Defendant's policies and practices as described herein constitute a violation of the ICFA; - D. Enjoining Defendant from the wrongful conduct as described herein; - E. Entering a declaratory judgment that DraftKings is in breach of its obligations under the Apple Developer License Agreement; - F. Entering a declaratory judgment that DraftKings is in breach of its obligations under the Google Play Developer Distribution Agreement; - G. Awarding actual and/or compensatory, multiple, punitive (upon obtaining leave of court), and statutory damages in an amount according to proof but exceeding \$50,000; - H. Awarding Plaintiffs their reasonable costs and expenses of suit, including attorneys' fees;

-- B. Declaring that Defendants are financially responsible for notifying the Class Members of the pendency of this suit; - C. Declaring that Defendant's policies and practices as described herein constitute a violation of the Kentucky Consumer Protection Act; - D. Enjoining Defendant from the wrongful conduct as described herein; - E. Awarding actual and/or compensatory, multiple, punitive, and statutory damages in an amount according to proof; - F. Awarding Plaintiffs their reasonable costs and expenses of suit, including attorneys' - G. Awarding pre- and post-judgment interest to the extent the law allows; and - H. Awarding such further relief as this Court may deem just and proper.
+- I. Awarding pre- and post-judgment interest to the extent the law allows; and - J. Awarding such further relief as this Court may deem just and proper.